-If a lanyard is used as one of the methods, the lanyard and the hardpoints on both the solar collector and chassis must be constructed to survive the loads encountered if the primary securing method fails.
-The lanyard may not allowed more than 600mm of upward travel of the solar collector.
-The hardpoints in both the solar collector and chassis must be within 300mm of the forwardmost point of the seam that splits the collector portion from the chassis.
+If lanyards are used as one of the methods, the lanyards and the hardpoints on both the solar collector and chassis shall be capable of holding a 900 N (202 lbf) load.
+The lanyards shall not allowed more than 600mm of upward travel of the solar collector.
+The forward hardpoint in both the solar collector and chassis shall be within 300mm of the forwardmost point of the seam that splits the collector portion from the chassis.
+The second hardpoint shall be behind the driver and on the opposite side of the vehicle centerline from the forward hardpoint.